outdreamer/build-a-cure-1/docs/idea_implementation_examples.md

                     (window as tool of temperature regulation)
                   ***

+              - room:
                 - room object has an intent attribute with multiple values: "focus", "removal of distractions", "work alignment", "performance test"

+              - student:
                 - student object has multiple intents:
                   - "maintain optimal conditions for focus"
                   - "maintain focus so you can remember information you studied"

-              - "conditions" objects mention in student object intents should be flagged as a source of variance that can interact with other objects, which are environmental, and therefore it should be queried
+              - "conditions" objects involved in student object intents should be flagged as a source of variance that can interact with other objects, which are environmental, and therefore it should be queried

+              - condition:
-                - conditions with intent "focus" include: water supply, electrolyte balance, temperature regulation
+                - condition objects with output intent "focus" include: "caffeine", "water supply", "electrolyte balance", "sleep", "quiet", "temperature regulation"
                   ***
-                  temperature regulation should be flagged as particularly relevant, and store the possible relationship: student.intents for activity = "test-taking" includes "maintain focus conditions" conditions where intent = "focus" includes "temperature regulation"
+                  temperature regulation should be flagged as particularly relevant, and store the possible relationship: student.intents for metric "test performance" includes "maintain focus conditions" conditions where intent = "focus" includes "temperature regulation"
                   ***

-            - after iterating, you should have a list of the relevant object definitions
+            - after iterating, you should have a list of the relevant object definitions (including intents, types, rules, alternate values, etc)

-            - you should also now have the important attributes/rules with possible relationships, organized by their common factor:
+            - you should also now have the important attributes/rules with possible relationships, organized by their common factors, which may be sources of relevance:

               - temperature relationships: